 The earth absorbs heat from the sun all year round, storing it underground.
 That means that about eight feet under your lawn, the earth is a fairly consistent temperature all year round, about 55 degrees.
 A geothermal heating system taps into that temperature through underground pipes called “ground loops” that extract that heat to keep your home warm.
 Of course, while 55 degrees might sound balmy in the middle of winter, that’s not an ideal temperature for a comfortable home.
 That’s where the heat pump comes in.

-A mixture of water and food-grade antifreeze is pumped through the ground loops, absorbing that ambient temperature and bringing it into the heat pump.
-The heat pump, which replaces your boiler or furnace, uses a compressor and a heat exchanger to increase that 55 degree ground temperature to whatever you’d like.
-The heat pump would then distribute that warmth throughout the home through an HVAC system, the same way a traditional heating system would.
+A mixture of water and food-grade antifreeze pumps through the ground loops.
+It absorbs the ambient temperature and carries it into the heat pump.
+The heat pump replaces your boiler or furnace.
+It uses a compressor and a heat exchanger to raise the 55-degree ground temperature to your desired level.
+The heat pump then distributes that warmth throughout the home using an HVAC system.
+It works the same way as a traditional heating system.

-In the warm summer months, the system works in reverse and provides super efficient central air conditioning.
-Excess heat from the house is put back into the earth through the ground loops creating what’s called a “heat sink.”
-While disbursing the excess heat from your house, those ground loops continue to absorb that cool, 55 degree ambient temperature to cool your home.
+In the warm summer months, the system works in reverse to provide super-efficient central air conditioning.
+It pushes excess heat from your home back into the earth through the ground loops, creating a “heat sink.”
+As the system releases heat, the ground loops also absorb the steady 55-degree temperature underground.
+They use that cool temperature to keep your home comfortable.

-So to review: a geothermal system is a super-efficient way to heat and cool homes using the temperature of the ground under your lawn.
-Functionally, a geothermal heating system would operate in a similar way to any traditional home heating system like fuel oil, natural gas, or propane.
-You’d set your thermostat to your desired temperature and the ground source heat pump would get to work warming your house.
-A Geothermal system offers the best of both worlds; it doesn’t burn any fossil fuels to heat your home and the system also works in reverse, providing efficient central air conditioning in the summer.
+To review, a geothermal system is a super-efficient way to heat and cool homes.
+It uses the steady temperature of the ground beneath your lawn.
+Functionally, a geothermal system works much like a traditional heating system powered by fuel oil, natural gas, or propane.
+You set your thermostat to the desired temperature, and the ground source heat pump warms your house.
+Geothermal offers the best of both worlds.
+It doesn’t burn fossil fuels to heat your home, and it also works in reverse to provide efficient central air conditioning in the summer.

 Can Geothermal Heating Systems be Installed Anywhere?